Tenato logo

 I remember sitting in the office of a smaller customer who bought most of his material from my employer – he was shaking with anger that my employer’s pricing policies were destroying his business.
 When I asked my bosses to find a way to modify the policy, they refused because they only cared about the larger volume customers.

-No number of “I’m sorry” pleadings could fix that relationship.
+No number of “I’m sorry” pleadings to customers could overcome that policy roadblock.

 Limitation 2: You can only sell what your employer has to offer.